ichortower/FontSmasher/docs/author-guide.md

 to the right, it will generally look nicer with less space on that side, so we set the RightSideBearing to zero.

+Note that you are under no obligation to arrange your glyphs in a particular way when providing a texture for patches to the sprite fonts.
+Any arrangement is valid as long as your SourceRects are correct, although I find it helpful to order them and line them up with each other.

 Unfortunately, patching both fonts separately means we have to copy-paste the patch and change the scaling number.
 However, Content Patcher has a great solution for this problem in [Local